Roy Moore launches second run for Alabama Senate seat

 Sen. Todd Young, R-Ind., the head of the National Republican Senatorial Committee, told NBC News on Wednesday that Alabama had already "rejected Roy Moore, and I don't see a whole lot that has changed since then."

-Moore would join a roster of GOP candidates that includes former Auburn University football coach Tommy Tuberville, as well as U.S. Rep. Bradley Byrne, Alabama State Rep. Arnold Mooney and former television evangelist Stanley Adair.
+Moore joins a roster of GOP candidates that includes former Auburn University football coach Tommy Tuberville, as well as U.S. Rep. Bradley Byrne, Alabama State Rep. Arnold Mooney and former television evangelist Stanley Adair.

 Jones, meanwhile, said in a tweet Thursday that his opponents would either be "extremist Roy Moore or an extremist handpicked by Mitch McConnell to be part of his legislative graveyard team."

-Jones had declined to directly address Moore's possible candidacy in an interview Wednesday.
+A day earlier, Jones had declined to directly address Moore's possible candidacy.

 "We feel very good about where we are in the campaign," he said.
 "I’ll just let them all fight it out.”